federico-paganini/holbertonschool-shell/permissions/README.md

                          file hello.

 7-everybody > Adds execution permission to the owner, the group owner and the other users, to the file hello.

+8-James_Bond > Sets the permissions to the file hello to: No permissions to owner and group; all te permissions to other users.